LaraHissa/Pepcitrus-Unicamp-project-iGEM-2025/cpp_simulator/README.md

 2. You will be prompted to select a scenario.
 The available options are:
     * `control`: Simulates the disease progression with no drug treatment.
     * `ctx`: Simulates the application of our bactericidal CTX peptide after an initial infection period.
-    * `tetra`: Simulates the application of the bacteriostatic Tetracycline antibiotic.
+    * `tetra`: Simulates the application of the bacteriostatic Oxytetracycline antibiotic.

 3. After you enter your choice, the simulation will begin.
 Progress will be printed to the console, and output data will be saved to the directory from which you ran the program.